KritishPokharel/PKL-Landslide-App/README.md

 # PKL (PKL Knows Landslide)
-Built for Designing a Sustainable Future using ICTs Hackathon by ITU, United Nations & TDRA, UAE & Nasa Space App Challenge-2021
+Built for Designing a Sustainable Future using ICTs Hackathon by ITU, United Nations & TDRA, UAE and Nasa Space App Challenge-2021
 # Install the PKL.apk in you android phone to use our app.